Community college: Philippines

 In the Philippines, a community school functions as elementary or secondary school at daytime and towards the end of the day convert into a community college.
 This type of institution offers night classes under the supervision of the same principal, and the same faculty members who are given part-time college teaching load.

 The concept of community college dates back to the time of the former Minister of Education, Culture and Sports (MECS) that had under its wings the Bureaus of Elementary Education, Secondary Education, Higher Education and Vocational-Technical Education.
-MECS Secretary, Dr. Cecilio Putong, who in 1971 wrote that a community school is a school established in the community, by the community, and for the community itself.
-Dr. Pedro T. Orata of Pangasinan shared the same idea, hence the establishment of a community college, now called the City College of Urdaneta.
+MECS Secretary, Cecilio Putong, who in 1971 wrote that a community school is a school established in the community, by the community, and for the community itself.
+Pedro T. Orata of Pangasinan shared the same idea, hence the establishment of a community college, now called the City College of Urdaneta.

 A community college like the one in Abuyog, Leyte can operate with only a PHP 124,000 annual budget in a two-story structure housing more than 700 students.

 United Kingdom

+Community colleges roughly equate to Further Education (FE) colleges in the United Kingdom and Ireland.

-Except for Scotland, this term is rarely used in the United Kingdom.
+The term "community college" is rarely used in the United Kingdom.
 When it is, a community college is a school which not only provides education for the school-age population (11–18) of the locality, but also additional services and education to adults and other members of the community.
 This education includes but is not limited to sports, adult literacy and lifestyle education.
-Usually when students finish their secondary school studies at age 16, they move on to a sixth form college where they study for their A-levels (although some secondary schools have integrated sixth forms).
-After the two-year A-level period, they may proceed to a college of further education or a university.
-The former is also known as a technical college.